 The trend data can be viewed on the monitor, printed, and downloaded via an RS-232 connection or a USB flash memory device for transfer to a computer for further analysis.
+If you want to reference this data at a later date, it is recommended to download the trend data before shutdown of the monitor, to ensure backup.

-If the patient will be monitored for a longer period than can be stored in the monitor memory, it is recommended to regularly download patient data using the USB interface as described in Chapter 12 Downloading Patient Data on page 103.
+If the patient will be monitored for a longer period than can be stored in the monitor memory, it is recommended to regularly download patient data using the USB interface as described in Chapter 12 Downloading Patient Data on page 107.